History of Dutch orthography: The Marchant spelling (1934, the Netherlands)

 The endings '-isch' (as in logisch (logical)) and '-lijk' (mogelijk (possible)) remained unchanged.
 Kollewijn's proposals '-ies' and '-lik' remain popular in some circles as a "progressive" spelling to the present day.

 The spelling reform of 1946 (Flanders) and 1947 (The Netherlands)

 During World War II the governments of the Netherlands and Flanders decided to look for a way to restore the unification of spelling based on De Vries and Te Winkel.
 This led to the introduction of a simplification of the Marchant spelling being introduced in Flanders in 1946 and in the Netherlands the following year.
 In the Netherlands, the Act on the Spelling of the Dutch Language of 14 February 1947 was passed.

 A Flemish-Dutch committee compiled a vocabulary which was published in 1954 in a green volume entitled “Woordenlijst van de Nederlandse taal” (Vocabulary of the Dutch language), which became known as “het Groene Boekje” (the Green Booklet).
 The spelling rules of the green book was officially adopted by Decree of 31 October 1953.

+A "temporary" article of the binational agreement specified that place names would be left unchanged until appropriate legislation was passed by the competent national authorities.
+This happened rather fast in Belgium, where Saventhem became Zaventem, Crainhem became Kraainem, Coxyde became Koksijde etc., but the corresponding law was never passed in the Netherlands, where among many others Coevorden (not Koevoorde) en Hooge Zwaluwe (not Hoge Zwaluw) subsist to this day.